y20k/trackbook/README.md

 **Version 0.1.x ("The Great Gig in the Sky")**

 Trackbook is a bare bones app for recording your movements.
 Trackbook is great for hiking, vacation or workout.
-Once started it displays your movements on a map.
+Once started it traces your movements on a map.
+The map data is provided by [OpenStreetMap (OSM)](https://www.openstreetmap.org/).

 Trackbook is free software.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
 Trackbook uses [osmdroid](https://github.com/osmdroid/osmdroid) to display the map, which is also free software published under the [Apache License](https://github.com/osmdroid/osmdroid/blob/master/LICENSE).
 Want to help?
 Please check out the notes in [CONTRIBUTE.md](https://github.com/y20k/transistor/blob/master/CONTRIBUTE.md) first.